mustafadngl/Data-Modelling-with-Postgres/README.md

 ## Project Roadmap and Files Repository

-At the beginning of the project, the sql_queries.py file was generated via SQL in order to specify queries and adjust the tables.
-Then, the `etl.py` file was edited due to implementing queries from the data file, and required table data were reached.
+At the beginning of the project, the `sql_queries.py` file was generated via SQL in order to specify queries and adjust the tables.
+Then, the `etl.py` file was edited due to implementing data from the `data.zip` file, and required table data were reached.
 Also, the `etl.ipynb` file was used to show more details about the ETL pipeline demonstration.
 In this manner, the `create_tables.py` was used to create and delete tables via statements in `sql_queries.py`.
 Finally, `test.ipynb` was run in order to the check situation of created tables.
 In addition, `condition_check.ipynb` file was created for ease of use mentioned script files for modelling.

 ## Data Warehouse Design